 Ardian Paravani (2012-2016) was involved for many years in the field of contraceptive social marketing through the NGO NESMARK in Albania.
 Adrian is an expert on EC distribution, market research, and the provision of reproductive health information for the public and private health sectors.

-At its inception, ECEC was hosted by Family Care International, but as of September 2014, it is graciously hosted by the East European Institute for Reproductive Health, located at 1 Moldovei St, 540493 Tirgu Mures, Romania.
+At its inception, ECEC was hosted by Family Care International in New York.
+As of September 2014, it is graciously hosted by the East European Institute for Reproductive Health, located at 1 Moldovei St, 540493 Tirgu Mures, Romania.
 ECEC is a partner of the International Consortium for Emergency Contraception.